rahulgadre/rahulgadre.github.io/README.md

 ### Issues encountered

 - A browser tab showed the website URL instead of the author name.
 Fix this issue by adding ```<title>Author Name</title>``` as the first line in themes/charlolamode/layouts/partials/head.html.
+The issue with this is it sets the author name as the site name for all website pages.
+Ensure that the .yml file is updated correctly to ensure that the website pages load correctly.

 - The blog pages showed "nbsp;·nbsp;" between the reading time and the author name instead of adding blank space.
 Fixed this issue by replacing the delimit line with ```{{- delimit . " ·  " -}}```.